PredictiveEcology/SpaDES.Workshops/README.md

 ```

-2. Install SpaDES and around 130 package dependencies in your Workshop folder
+2. Install (or update) SpaDES and around 130 package dependencies (if needed)
 ```{r}
 installSpaDES()
 ```